avatao/collection-json-angular/README.md

 Disclaimer
 ---

-This project is under heavy development (alpha state), use it with care.
-Changes are likely.
+This project is under development (beta state), use it with care.
+API changes might occur.

 The library is not yet a *"true"* angular library, refer to the [Usage](#usage)